 Gregg Araki used to be known for psychedelic queer sci-fi that told the story of LA through drugs, sex and alien invasions.
-I think the problem with “This is the Beginning of the End” is if you’ve seen any of his similar work, you know exactly what this is and where it’s going.
-Since 1993’s Totally F****ed Up (and really the entirety of the “Teen Apocalypse Trilogy”), we’ve seen the same story being told with no growth and really little to no updates.
+I think the problem with “This is the Beginning of the End” is if you’ve seen any of his similar work, you know exactly where it’s going.
+Since 1993’s Totally F****ed Up (and really the entirety of the “Teen Apocalypse Trilogy”), we’ve seen the same story being told with no growth and little to no update.

 At one point in “This is the Beginning of the End”, Uly is finally on a date with the coveted Gabriel (Tyler Posey) and they’re about to kiss.
 When suddenly a legit truck full of dudes, in the year of our Lord 2019, somewhere in Los Angeles drives by and yells “f*gs!” while one of the guys make blowjob motions.
 This prompts Gabriel to take Uly to the safety of a dingy alleyway and trade rough handjobs.
 I literally said out loud, “When is this?!”
 It was so unnecessary and… was it a plot device to get them into the alley?
 Couldn’t they just…?

 Is this what the gays are settling for to get laid?
 Rough hand jobs from negging dudes with greasy hair who are 45 minutes late because they can’t keep their phones charged and can’t Waze right?
 Demand more.
 Also, love that they nearly found a way for Gabriel to no-homo on a Grindr date.
 Inspired.
 “I wanna see you again so no hook-ups!
 Well, hand-jobs I guess, *wink*”